 If you can answer "yes" to one or all of these, then it's a good indication that you ought to seriously consider the merger.
-In partnership with Leadership Network, we commissioned Barna Group to learn more by surveying churches who had gone through a merger in the past 20 years.
+In partnership with Leadership Network and Barna, we surveyed churches that had gone through a merger in the past 20 years.
+We documented those findings in the book, Better Together.
 Here are a few additional considerations and lessons we’ve learned:

 - Over 40% of multisite campuses have come through a merger or acquisition of a church building.
 Mergers can be an effective part of a multisite strategy.

 - Every merger involves a lead church and a joining church.
 We describe it like a dance, with a lead and a follower.
 You can't have two leads in a dance or you're stepping on each other's toes.
 Even when the churches are similar in health and size, one leads and the other joins.
-We establish that right up front.
+It is important to establish up-front who is the lead church and who is the joining church.
 Sometimes the joining church thinks they're the lead church because they have a bigger building or they have been around longer.
-Sometimes they may even have a bigger congregation, but they have peaked and are on the way down.
-And, the smaller congregation is healthier and on the way up.
+Sometimes they may even have a bigger congregation, but they have peaked and are on the way down, while the smaller congregation is healthier and on the way up.

 - The majority of mergers in our survey were initiated by the joining church, but that pattern is changing.
 More often we are beginning to see a shift with more lead churches initiating the merger conversation.

 - Lead church-initiated mergers: More leading churches, strong churches, are initiating the merger conversation instead of waiting for a declining church to knock on the door of a growing church asking, "Can we join you?"

 - Church plant mergers: This is an unintended consequence of the church merger movement, but it's becoming a strategy for church planters.